Flavan-3-ol: Chemical structure

 Epigallocatechin and gallocatechin contain an additional phenolic hydroxyl group when compared to epicatechin and catechin, respectively, similar to the difference in pyrogallol compared to pyrocatechol.

 Catechin gallates are gallic acid esters of the catechins; an example is epigallocatechin gallate, which is commonly the most abundant catechin in tea.
 Proanthocyanidins and thearubigins are oligomeric flavan-3-ols.

 In contrast to many other flavonoids, flavan-3-ols do not generally exist as glycosides in plants.

 Biosynthesis of (–)-epicatechin

 The flavonoids are products from a cinnamoyl-CoA starter unit, with chain extension using three molecules of malonyl-CoA.
 Reactions are catalyzed by a type III PKS enzyme.
-These enzyme do not use ACPSs, but instead employ coenzyme A esters and have a single active site to perform the necessary series of reactions, e.g. chain extension, condensation, and cyclization.
+These enzymes use coenzyme A esters, and have a single active site to perform the necessary series of reactions: chain extension, condensation, and cyclization.
 Chain extension of 4-hydroxycinnamoyl-CoA with three molecules of malonyl-CoA gives initially a polyketide (Figure 1), which can be folded.
 These allow Claisen-like reactions to occur, generating aromatic rings.
-Fluorescence-lifetime imaging microscopy (FLIM) can be used to detect flavanols in plant cells.
+Fluorescence-lifetime imaging microscopy can be used to detect flavanols in plant cells.